 Stir together the candied fruit with a few tablespoons of the flour.
 Set this aside for later.

-In a bowl, whisk together the rest of the flour with the spices and baking soda.
+In a bowl, whisk together the rest of the flour with the spices and the baking soda.

-Use a mixer to cream together the butter and sugar until light and fluffy.
-Add the eggs, one at a time, followed by the milk and apple juice.
+With a mixer on medium speed, cream the butter and sugar until light and fluffy.
+Add the eggs, one at a time, followed by the milk and the juice.

-Add in the dry ingredients, then mix in the nuts, floured candied fruit, and the raisins.
+Add in the flour mixture, followed by the nuts, the flour-coated candied fruit, and the raisins.

 Remember, don’t worry that the dough seems more like a cake batter – that’s how it’s supposed to be!

-Bake for 18-20 minutes.
-Let the cookies cool for a few minutes before transferring them to a wire cooling rack.
+Bake for 18-20 minutes, or until golden brown.
+Let the cookies cool for a few minutes before transferring them to a wire rack to finish cooling.

-Store Fruitcake Cookies for up to 2 weeks in an airtight container at room temperature.
-They actually taste better after they’ve aged a bit, so don’t be afraid to make them a few days before you plan to serve them.
+Store fruitcake cookies for up to 2 weeks in an airtight container at room temperature.
+They actually taste better after they’ve aged a bit, so don’t be afraid to make them a few days before you plan to add them to a holiday dessert tray.

 Fruitcake Cookies